 Given that above, and the fact that you might have seen us advertise a named user subscription for energysys.com at £500 per month, you might reasonably ask whether we’re a low-cost provider, and why we don’t charge more for a product we think is the best in the business.
 The short answers are that we’re not, and we could!

 The focus of our business model is value and innovation.
 While we certainly want to reduce costs, this is not as an end in itself but a result of our relentless focus on identifying and eliminating anything that does not add value.
 By building the most advanced infrastructure, with the most flexible and configurable software, and delivering that in the cloud to numerous clients, we can transform the economics of the market.
-The unique aspect of our service is that it is possible for us to offer the same enterprise production allocation system to companies with one or two users, while simultaneously scaling to firms with hundreds of users, using a pricing model that represents real value for every one of them.
+The unique aspect of our service is that it is possible for us to offer the same enterprise production accounting system to companies with one or two users, while simultaneously scaling to firms with hundreds of users, using a pricing model that represents real value for every one of them.